braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations.md

 Next, select the recommendation type.
 Both recommendation types use the last 6 months of item interaction (purchase or custom event) data.

 - **Most popular:** Calculates the items from the catalog that users interact with most often in the entire workspace.
 The interaction is defined by the event chosen in Step 3.
-- **Personalized:** Uses transformers, a new kind of deep learning, to predict each user's next most likely set of items to purchase or interact with.
-The interaction is defined by the event chosen in Step 3.
+- **AI Personalized:** Uses transformers, a new kind of deep learning, to predict each user's next most likely set of items to purchase or interact with.
+The interaction is defined by the event you choose in Step 3.
 We calculate up to 30 of the next most likely items ranked from most to least likely.
+Note that this type of Recommendation does not use Large Language Models are combine your data with any other Braze customer's.

 <!--
 **Most recent:** Surfaces each user's most recent purchases.